pursaa/pig-latin/README.md

-# _Leap Year Detector_
+# _Pig Latin Translator_

-#### _This app detects if a specific year is a leap year, August 16, 2017_
+#### _This app with take a word and change it to pig latin, August 16, 2017_

 #### By _Debbie Michel_

 ## Description

-*_This app will detect if a year is a leap year using the following specifications:_
+_This app will translate a word into pig latin using the following specifications:_

-*_The program should return when a year is not a leap year._
-    _Input Example: 1993_
-    _Output Example: false_
-*_The program should return 'true' for years divisible by 4, since those are leap years._
-    _Input Example: 2004_
-    _Output Example: true_
-*_The program should return 'false' for years divisible by 100, since those are not leap years._
-    _Input Example: 1900_
-    _Output Example: false_
-*_The program should return 'true' for years divisible by 400, since those are leap years._
-    _Input Example: 2000_
-    _Output Example: true_
+* _Treat words starting with "y" as consonants_

+* _Words beginning with a vowel, add "way" to the end_

+* _Words beginning with one or more consonants move all the first consecutive consonants to the end and add "ay"_

+* _IF the first consonants include "qu", move the "u" along with the "q". this includes the words like "squad" where "qu" doesn't come first_

 Setup/Installation Requirements

-* _Clone the repository bdd-practice_
+* _Clone the repository called pig-latin_
 * _Open html in web browser_
-* _Click the find out button_
+* _enter a word and click translate_

 ## Known Bugs